spellshape/cli/docs/docs/03-clients/01-go-client.md

 ## Create a blockchain

-To create a blockchain using the Ignite CLI, use the following command:
+To create a blockchain using the Spellshape CLI, use the following command:

 ```
-ignite scaffold chain blog
+spellshape scaffold chain blog
 ```

 This will create a new Cosmos SDK blockchain called "blog".